 We recognize that grievances may indicate more systemic or deep-rooted issues.
 Consequently, senior management is responsible for reviewing the grievance register on a monthly basis to ensure that necessary redress is provided in a timely and respectful manner.

-Based on experience, we believe that if no grievances are being received then this is a likely indication that the system is either inaccessible to stakeholders or is not trusted and needs to be reviewed and revised.
 We consistently evaluate the effectiveness of the grievance mechanism to ensure that it reaches our local communities, and that it is seen as transparent and trustworthy.

 Our grievance mechanism is built on nine key pillars that have been adapted from the effectiveness criteria included in John Ruggie’s “Guiding Principles on Business and Human Rights: Implementing the United Nations ‘Protect, Respect, and Remedy’ Framework”: